nserly-huaer/Domineer/SECURITY.md

 You can acess my web "nserly.rth1.app/Report" to report bug!

-If we accepted your Vulnerability,we will restored quickly them,and thanks all for reporting many valneravility to us!
+If we accepted your Vulnerability,we will restore quickly them,and thanks all for reporting many valneravility to us!